 A single weighted biomass density is used to estimate non-CO2 emissions from wildfire in the Forest land remaining forest land category.
-Wildfire activity data are attributed to each subcategory by proportion of forest type estimated to be burned over the time series.
-This is split by 87.5 per cent to planted forest with the remaining to natural forest (Wakelin, unpublished(a)).
+Wildfire activity data are attributed to each category by proportion of forest type estimated to be burned over the time series.
+They are therefore split between 87.5 per cent to planted forest and the remainder to natural forest (Wakelin, unpublished(a)).
 The planted forest activity data are further split into pre-1990 forest and post-1989 forest by the proportion of area each forest type makes up of the total planted forest area.
-In planted forest, it is assumed that the carbon stock affected by wildfire is equivalent to the carbon stock at the average stand age in each forest type
+In planted forest, it is assumed that the carbon stock affected by wildfire is equivalent to the carbon stock at the average stand age in each forest type (Wakelin, unpublished(a)).

-(Wakelin, unpublished(a)).
 The individual forest type estimates that make up the single weighted figure are derived from the national plot network described in section 6.4.

 An estimate for wildfire in Land converted to grassland is provided in this submission.
-The activity data for wildfire in Grassland are attributed to the Land converted to and Land remaining subcategories by the proportion of area each subcategory makes up of the total area.
+The activity data for wildfire in Grassland are attributed to the Land converted to and Land remaining categories by the proportion each category makes up of the total area.